 - Jeong – Love and devotion that grows stronger with time.
 Of Korean origin.

 - Magnus – Meaning great.
 Is there any surprise that Magnus Carlson became the best ever chess player if his name literally means “Great”?

 Here are some male and female names that could be used for either sex of dragonfly:

-- Hummingbird – Hummingbirds are the dragonflies of the avian world, don’t you think?
+- Hummingbird – Hummingbirds are the large dragonflies of the avian world, don’t you think?